NaroaCS/AutonomousBicycleSimulation/docs/docs/Developers/autonomous.md

 The demand prediction module alone is not enough to generate an efficient rebalancing algorithm.
 A routing optimization algorithm is necessary to minimize the global transport costs between a set of supply points and a set of demand points. %In this section, the selected routing optimization algorithm is presented.
 $T_{i,j}\geqslant0$ represents the number of bikes transported from supply point $i$ (with $B_{i}\geqslant0$ bikes available) to demand point $j$ (that requires $D_{j}\geqslant0$ bikes).
 Taking into account the number of bikes in each cell $B_{i}$, a unbalanced Hitchcock–Koopmans transportation problem is solved to yield the optimal flow of bikes between each pair of cells.

-:::danger Review
+:::note Review
 Do we have the hex cells in the code?
-Review Figure XX below
+Review Figure XX below: the figure below just represent the transition matrix between two cells.
+It does not matter if the grid is rectangular or hexagonal.
+The rebalancing optimization works perfectly in every case.
 :::

 The urban area is subdivided into a grid of $n$ cells, label these $i=1,...,n$.
 The grid can be rectangular, square, or hexagonal.
 For this application, Uber's Hexagonal Hierarchical Spatial Index (H3) [1] with resolution level 8 was selected as illustrated on Figure XX.
 The transportation cost between two cells is denoted as $C_{i,j}$ and it is proportional to the road distance from cell $i$ to cell $j$.
 The rebalancing transportation problem is to get bikes from supply cells to demand cells.
 The goal is to minimize the total cost: